 Technical issues are a normal occurrence in virtual learning, and sadly, it is impossible to eliminate them.
 For example, you may have a stable internet connection but experience a power outage.
-There’s also a chance that your child has difficulties navigating online systems or downloading resources.
+There’s also a chance that your child has difficulties navigating online systems

 When this happens, ensure you communicate to your child’s tutors and that you seek technical support.
 Virtual learning is highly reliant on technology, and constant disruptions will only minimize your child’s productivity.

 Here’s the thing; there are other parents who have been abruptly thrown into a virtual learning environment, experiencing the same challenges you are.
 There are also other students finding it hard to navigate e-learning.